Pirate Monkey Fun

 Rather than venturing far out on a limb with new mechanics, the gameplay uses the same tried-and-true, story-focused puzzle solving concepts that adventure gamers are well accustomed to.
 You’ll direct Guybrush around Flotsam Island, chatting up members of the local pirate community, seeking out items to eventually use elsewhere, and working to figure out how to overcome the various puzzle obstacles you’re presented with along the way.
 Far from being stuck in an antiquated genre rut, all of these tasks are made more pleasurable than expected by the attractively designed locations, silly character encounters, and creatively clever puzzle challenges you’ll find throughout your island journey.
 What Tales of Monkey Island misses in the innovation department it compensates for with sheer charm.

 Two slightly different control schemes offer some limited variations for moving Guybrush around and manipulating objects.
-The default method has you moving around with the WASD keys on your keyboard while selecting and interacting with characters and hotspots with your PC mouse.
-Alternatively, you can use one-handed controls by holding down the mouse button over Guybrush to bring up a circular arrow interface that lets you drag him along in the direction of your choosing.
+The default method has you moving around with the Nunchuk attachment while selecting and interacting with characters and hotspots by pointing the Wii Remote.
+Alternatively, you can use one-handed controls by holding down the A button over Guybrush to bring up a circular arrow interface that lets you drag him along in the direction of your choosing.
 In either case the inventory and menus can be accessed easily.
 Both setups function well and the ability to switch between the two on a whim is handy.

 Many of the puzzles predictably involve combining the right series of items together or using them at the right hotspots, but the often silly nature of the items and the way you use them make the process much more enjoyable than your average adventure game.
 For example, at one point you’ll have to create a fake Dark Ninja Dave with Killer Karate Katana action figure by dunking a pink Porcelain Power Pirate ninja figure in an appropriately hued substance and throwing in a tiny a plastic sword obtained from a mixed drink at the local tavern.
 Others drop you into action-oriented scenes – like escaping from a locked room while bound and tackling oddball tasks aboard the rocking deck of a seafaring vessel – that require you to interact with your immediate surroundings in a specific way to achieve the desired results needed to progress.